 I would still recommend using ladder bar rigs; however, even on completely stock vehicles your rear axle may produce more wheel hop than desired by the racer without any such assistance so why not get rid off that tendency?

-Also this helps some people of stiff springs under them which can be preferable.
+Also, this helps some people with stiff springs under them which can be preferable.